eflaherty2556/Participation-Manager/README.md

 ## What is FRC Participation Manager?

 This project is a RaspberryPi-based system designed to log hours for [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc) participants.
-It includes code that runs on Raspberry Pi (or similar device) to facilitate the physical action of logging in as well as a web interface for members of a team to view their hour contributions.
+It includes code that runs on Raspberry Pi (or a similar device) to facilitate the physical action of logging in as well as a web interface for members of a team to view their hour contributions.
 Through the use of this system, FRC teams can improve their sign-in process and generate useful data insights for team management.
 This device is intended to help growing teams accommodate for increasing team sizes while also improving their experience all around.
 In the end, teams should be able to use quantitative data

 The device: